Customized Hair Growth Kit - 60% OFF get started

 Q: How do unique hairstyles such as cornrows affect African hair aging?

 A: Unique hairstyles such as cornrows can create tension on the scalp, leading to traction alopecia and hair loss.
-It is important to avoid hairstyles that put too much tension on the hair and scalp to prevent damage and hair aging.
+It is essential to avoid hairstyles that put too much tension on the hair and scalp to prevent damage and hair aging.

 A: Yes, natural oils such as coconut oil or shea butter can be used to moisturize and protect African hair from damage, which can help prevent hair aging and breakage.